SS Normandie: Career

 On 22 June 1936, a Blackburn Baffin, S5162 of A Flight, RAF Gosport, flown by Lt Guy Kennedy Horsey on torpedo-dropping practice, buzzed Normandie 1 nmi off Ryde Pier and collided with a derrick which was transferring a motor car belonging to Arthur Evans, MP, onto a barge alongside the ship.
 The aircraft crashed onto Normandie's bow.
 The pilot was taken off by tender, but the wreckage of the aircraft remained on board Normandie as she had to sail due to the tide.
 It was carried to Le Havre.
 A salvage team from the Royal Air Force later removed the wreckage.
-Horsey was court-martialled and found guilty on two charges.
-Evans' car was wrecked in the accident, which was brought up in Parliament.
+Horsey was court-martialled and found guilty on two charges, and Evans' car was wrecked in the accident.